Cranberry Floating Candle Centerpiece

 1. Choose A Container: Choose a clear container large enough to float at least one candle.
 I actually reused a candle container that was a three-wick candle!

-Did you know -that you can freeze fresh cranberries you don’t use for another occasion?
+Next, toss in a handful of fresh cranberries and pour water into the container about three-fourths full.
+(Did you know – that you can freeze fresh cranberries you don’t use for another occasion?)

 Don’t you just love the fact that floating candle centerpieces take just a few minutes to put together?
 And they are much more affordable than floral arrangements or store-bought candle displays.